 Alcohol and Youth

 NIAAA states “it is important to note that any alcohol use by underage youth is considered to be alcohol abuse.”6 For emphasis, the agency re-states and then even highlights its assertion.
-But does this agency really expect us to believe that
+But does this agency really expect us to believe these things are abuse?

-- Priests who serve alcohol to their underage parishioners in the celebration of Holy Communion are engaging in alcohol abuse?
+- Priests who serve alcohol to their underage parishioners.
+They do this in the celebration of Holy Communion.
+Are priests engaging in alcohol abuse?

-- Jewish parents who serve alcohol to their children as part of weekly and other religious observances are promoting alcohol abuse?
+- Jewish parents who serve alcohol to their children as part of weekly and other religious observances.
+Are they promoting alcohol abuse?

-- Physicians who prescribe alcohol to their underage patients are really prescribing alcohol abuse?
+- Doctors who prescribe meds containing alcohol to their underage patients.
+Are really prescribing alcohol abuse?
 And are the parents who follow their doctors’ orders causing alcohol abuse?

-- States that explicitly permit parents to serve alcohol beverages to their children within the home are promoting alcohol abuse?
+- States that explicitly permit parents to serve alcohol to their offspring within the home.
+Are these states promoting alcohol abuse?

-- Adults under the age of 21 around the world who drink in moderation are abusing alcohol?
+- Adults under the age of 21 around the world who drink in moderation.
+Are these adults abusing alcohol?

 1. NIAAA.
 Teacher’s Guide (“Information about Alcohol” section).
 Understanding Alcohol.
-Washington: NIH Curriculum Supp.
+Wash: NIH Curriculum Supp.
 Series – Grades 7-8.

 3. NIAAA, Ibid.

 4. Hlastula, M. Physiological errors associated with alcohol breath tests.
-The Champion, 1985, 9(6).
+Champion, 9(6).
 Quoted in Taylor, L. Drunk Driving Defense.
-New York: Aspen Law and Business, 5th edition, 2000.